het-tanis/prolug-labs/Linux-Labs/10-package-managers/step2/text.md

 Use apt to install packages that you need on the system.
 Use apt to download all the updates that the system needs.
-Then, after review upgrade all the packages on the system and verify that everything worked correctly.
+Then, after you review, upgrade all the packages on the system and verify that everything worked correctly.

 <br>